-Criteria & Marking:
+Criteria and Marking: Students are assessed on XX.
 Professionally critique your own individual presentation based on filters, considering the linkage between the chosen story, and the Australian Professional Standards for Teachers and the value of the Code of Ethics.

 Professionally critique your own individual presentation based on filters, considering the effective use of verbal and nonverbal skills.